AlejandroSZIOSA/movies-web-app/README.md

 Installation

-1-Download the web-app from github
-2-extract the content of the downloaded zip file into your own selected directory 3-Open your selected directory with Vscode
+1-Download the web-app from github repository 2-extract the content of the downloaded zip file into your own selected directory 3-Open your selected directory with Vscode
 4-In Vs Code, open the terminal